Article verified for Release 15.1 on December 8, 2025.

 Configuring violation warnings

-- Enable Display a warning in case of continuous violations – When enabled, this setting will trigger a warning display if a candidate continues to violate the exam rules for a specified period.
+- Enable Display a warning in case of continuous violations – When enabled, this setting will trigger a warning display if a candidate continues to violate the test rules for a specified period.

 - Applicable violations – The application will display a warning whenever any of the listed violations are triggered.

-- Set the Violation warning timeout – This setting defines the duration in minutes of continuous violations required before displaying a warning about the violations.
-For instance, if it is set to zero, which is recommended, the violation warning will be displayed immediately upon detecting any violation.
+- Set the Violation warning timeout – This setting defines the number of minutes of continuous violations required before a warning is displayed.
+For instance, if it is set to zero (recommended), the violation warning will be displayed immediately upon detecting a violation.

 - Prevent taking – If this option is enabled, the candidate must stop doing any of the listed violations to continue the test.

-- Enable Terminate attempt in case of violations – Enabling this option will allow the system to automatically terminate a candidate’s exam attempt if they persistently violate the rules for a certain duration.
+- Enable Terminate attempt in case of violations – Enabling this option allows the system to automatically terminate a candidate’s test attempt if they persistently violate the rules for a specified duration.

 - Click the Save button to save changes.